kckecheng/cheatsheets/k8s/k8s.rst

          requests:
            storage: 1Gi

 #.
-Define a POD which will use the PVC:
+Define a Pod which will use the PVC:

    ::